trendct-data/occupation-wages-states/stories/story_SC.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in South Carolina was among <span class='occ_title_em'>Helpers--painters, paperhangers, plasterers, and stucco masons</span>.
+The biggest decline for any job category in South Carolina was among <span class='occ_title_em'>helpers--painters, paperhangers, plasterers, and stucco masons</span>.
 In 1999, there were 470 employees.
 But by 2014, that figure declined 93.62 percent to 30.

 The jobs that had gained the most employees was aircraft structure, surfaces, rigging, and systems assemblers.
 There were 1,990 percent more workers in 2015 as compared to 2005.
 Overall, the total number of workers grew from 100 to 2,090 in South Carolina.